Automatic Enrolment for Employers

 You may have existing pension schemes you want to use for automatic enrolment.
 These schemes will need to meet certain criteria, which could involve changing the scheme rules or terms and conditions.
 You’ll need to understand how the new legislation fits with existing pension arrangements, such as salary exchange or contractual enrolment.

 There is a range of information that you are required to provide to your workers, such as providing them with financial information about the contributions that they and you may be making towards their pension.
 Some information must be sent individually to each worker as well as making sure the right person gets the right information at the right time (eg. if they change worker category).

 There are certain employer duties you must comply with.
-If you fail to comply with your duties or miss your staging date, The Pensions Regulator may take enforcement action and issue a notice and or a penalty.
+If you fail to comply with your duties The Pensions Regulator may take enforcement action and issue a notice and or a penalty.

-You are required to register with The Pensions Regulator to inform them what you have done to comply with their automatic enrolment duties.
-The duty to register lies with the employer and needs to be completed within the five months following your staging date.
+You are required to complete a declaration of compliance for The Pensions Regulator to inform them what you have done to comply with your automatic enrolment duties.
+The duty to complete the declaration of compliance lies with the employer and needs to be completed within the five months following your duties start date.

 |United States Dollar|